Skip to main content

 2. Describe your Objective: Use natural language to describe what you want the robot to do.
 Example prompt:

-Create an Objective that picks up a block on the table
+Create an Objective that picks up a bottle on the table

 3. The LLM will generate a Behavior Tree structure for your request that you must click the green "Accept Changes" button to apply.